chattambulo/jqtranslate/README.md

 # jqtranslate

-jqtranslate is a quick way to build a multilanguage cordova/phonegap app or website.
+jqtranslate is a quick way to implement multilanguage in cordova/phonegap app or web based applications.

 jqtranslate is a jquery based plugin.